department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### Who?
 - [ ] Who is on the VFS-CMS team?
 Read your [team members' user manuals and create your own](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths).
 - [ ] Ensure that your info on the [official team roster](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/185270337/Team+Roster+2021) is correct.
+- [ ] Let's start introducing you to the team and key stakeholders.
+If you're on a meeting where you don't know someone, feel free to kickstart an introduction.
+Everyone in the ecosystem is friendly and interested in connecting.
 ### What?

-## Week two (tooling)
+## Week two
-We will pair you up with a buddy on the project that is in your same disipline.
-They will guide you through what you'll need to get access to in order to be successful based on your workstream.
+The goal for this week is to get you set up with the tools you need to be successful.
+We will pair you up with a buddy on the project that is in your same disipline to help inform which ones are relevant and which aren't.
 ### Why?
 ### How?
 ### Who?